ploomber/projects/README.md

 8. [`templates/python-api`](templates/python-api/README.ipynb) Loads, clean, and plot data using the Python API.

+9. [`templates/shell`](templates/shell/README.ipynb) Create a pipeline with shell scripts as tasks.

-9. [`templates/spec-api-directory`](templates/spec-api-directory/README.ipynb) Create a pipeline from a directory with scripts (without a pipeline.yaml file).
+10. [`templates/spec-api-directory`](templates/spec-api-directory/README.ipynb) Create a pipeline from a directory with scripts (without a pipeline.yaml file).

-10. [`templates/spec-api-r`](templates/spec-api-r/README.ipynb) Load, clean and plot data with R.
+11. [`templates/spec-api-r`](templates/spec-api-r/README.ipynb) Load, clean and plot data with R.

-11. [`templates/spec-api-sql`](templates/spec-api-sql/README.ipynb) Use SQL scripts to manipulate data in a database, dump a table, and plot it with Python.
+12. [`templates/spec-api-sql`](templates/spec-api-sql/README.ipynb) Use SQL scripts to manipulate data in a database, dump a table, and plot it with Python.

 ### Cookbook